ethereum/py-wasm/README.md

  - PyWebAssembly does not introduce invariants or design decisions that are not in the Spec document.
 There are many subtleties in the 150 page Spec document, and invariants may be difficult to maintain, as I have learned.
 So it may be naive to over-engineer something beyond the spec.
  - Implementing the Spec document has allowed me to find errors and submit fixes to the Spec document, and I have more fixes coming.

 PyWebAssembly is also structured for my personal economy-of-thought as it is being developed and studied for errors.
-I plan to make it more aesthetically pleasing once it is done.

 **API**: It may be possible to limit the API to functions defined in the WebAssembly Spec section 7.1 Embedding.
 These functions are implemented in section "7.1" of pywebassembly.py, but please reference the spec for details.
 The only awkward part is that `invoke_func` requires specifying `i32.const`, `i64.const`, `f32.const`, or `f64.const` with each argument -- we are considering deviating from the spec and relaxing this requirement.